ishaankejriwal/responsible-ai-content/responsible-ai-content/sepsis-risk-prediction/te.rst

   - Intended Use: Recall is the fraction of the positive examples that were correctly labeled by the model as positive.
 It can be computed with the equation: Recall = TP / (TP + FN) Where TP is the number of true positives and FN is the number of false negatives.
+Retrospective cohort studies: Recommended PPV at Sensitivity = 0.9
-  - Rationale: useful when it's important to capture all positive cases (e.g. sepsis), even if it means tolerating some false positives.
+  - Rationale: calculate metrics with respect to: ED attending diagnoses; internal criteria from ACCM guidelines; ICU admission meeting Goldstein sepsis criteria.
+Useful when it's important to capture all positive cases
+    (e.g. sepsis), even if it means tolerating some false positives.
     (e.g. cost of false negatives is really high).
 This is also appropriate for imbalanced datasets with rare positive cases, mainly for binary classification.
 Evaluated often alongside precision.
-  - Reference:
+  - Reference: See Eisenberg, M. A. & Balamuth, F. Pediatric sepsis screening in US hospitals.
+Pediatr Res 91, 351–358 (2022).
   - Monitoring Cadence (Time Interval, Frequency, etc.):
   - Recommended Responsible Party for Monitoring (Developer/Implementer):